 Author: Yvette C. Terrie, BSPharm, RPh

-Americans spent more than $23 billion on nonprescription medications in 2010.1
+Americans spent about $40 billion on OTC medications in 2014.3,4

 ).
-Studies have shown that individuals over the age of 65 years account for up to 40% of nonprescription drug use, and this patient population is more likely to be susceptible to potential drug interactions and contraindications since they are more likely to be taking prescription medications and have 1 or more medical conditions.7,8
+Studies have shown that individuals older than 65 years account for up to 40% of OTC drug use, and this patient population is at greater risk for potential drug interactions and contraindications because they are more likely to also be taking prescription medications and have 1 or more medical conditions.7,8

-For example, many cough/cold and allergy products contain multiple ingredients that may not be needed by patients— or the patient may be unaware that one of the active ingredients is in another medication they are taking, thus increasing the potential for toxicity.2
+For example, many cough/cold and allergy products contain multiple ingredients that may not be needed by patients or patients may be unaware that an active ingredient is in another medication they are taking, thus increasing the potential for toxicity.2

 Role of the Pharmacist

-2. Henderson M. Self care and nonprescription pharmacotherapy.
+Henderson M. Self-care and nonprescription pharmacotherapy.
 In: Krinsky D, Berardi R, Ferreri S, et al, eds.
 Handbook of Nonprescription Drugs.
 17th ed.
 Washington, DC: American Pharmacists Association; 2012.

-4. Brown L, Isetts B. Patient Assessment and Consultation.
+Brown L, Isetts B. Patient assessment and consultation.
 In: Krinsky D, Berardi R, Ferreri S, et al, eds.
 Handbook of Nonprescription Drugs.
 17th ed.
 Washington, DC: American Pharmacists Association; 2012.

-Glaser J, Rolita L. Educating the older adult in over the counter medication use.
+Glaser J, Rolita L. Educating the older adult in over-the-counter medication use.
 Medscape website. www.medscape.com/viewarticle/705665.
+Accessed February 16, 2015.

 Statistics on OTC ue.
 Consumer Healthcare Products Association website. www.chpa.org/MarketStats.aspx.
 Accessed February 15, 2015.